Doctor of Philosophy in Kinesiology (PhD)

 - The student will be examined by members of the Candidacy Examination Committee.

-- The four written answers provided by the student should serve as the basis around which questioning during the Oral Candidacy Examination will be structured, although questions relating to general knowledge in related areas may also be included.
+- The four written answers provided by the student should serve as the basis around which questioning during the Oral Candidacy Examination will be structured, although questions on general knowledge in related areas may also be included.

-- Recommended that rounds of questioning be employed in order to give each examiner an early opportunity to question the candidate.
-The committee should evaluate the background knowledge of the student as it relates to specific topics in which he/she has answered questions or presented a research proposal.
+- Recommended that rounds of questioning be employed to give each examiner an early opportunity to question the candidate.
+The committee should evaluate the background knowledge of the student on specific topics in which he/she has answered questions or presented a research proposal.

 The thesis examination committee for the PhD degree shall consist of a total of five voting members including the student’s Supervisor(s), Supervisory Committee and at least two other examiners: One who is external to the Faculty of Kinesiology Graduate Program known as the “Internal” External and one who is external to the University of Calgary known as the External Examiner.
 There must also be a Neutral Chair, appointed by the Graduate Coordinator.
 Please read the following steps to complete your thesis exam.